trialandsuccess/TypeDAL/README.md

 Typing support for [PyDAL](http://web2py.com/books/default/chapter/29/6).
 This package aims to improve the typing support for PyDAL.
 By using classes instead of the define_table method, type hinting the result of queries can improve the experience while developing.
-In the background, the queries are still generated and executed by pydal itself, this package only proves some logic to properly pass calls from class methods to the underlying `db.define_table` pydal Tables.
+In the background, the queries are still generated and executed by pydal itself, this package only provides some logic to properly pass calls from class methods to the underlying `db.define_table` pydal Tables.

 - `TypeDAL` is the replacement class for DAL that manages the code on top of DAL.